Samitha-Edirisinghe/GuardianEye-Logo/README.md

   Easy Integration: Works with existing systems and devices.
   Customizable Options: Tailor settings to your specific needs.
   Modern Design: A sleek and intuitive interface.

+Contact
+For inquiries, support, or collaborations, reach out to us at randikanilupul123@gmail.com.